LOOKING FOR PALLADIN (2008)

 ROBERTO DIAZ GOMAR (Ed) is one of Guatemala’s most successful film and theater actors and has a multi-talented artist who originally studied legal and social sciences.
 In the 1960s and 70s, he founded and worked with activist and experimental theatre groups that were in conflict with Guatemala’s prevailing political leadership.
 An assassination attempt on his life (he survived because the assassins confused him with his twin brother) led him to leave the country and live in Spain, where he appeared in numerous European films and plays.
 He is also a writer, animator, teacher, and director.
 He returned to Guatemala in 1998, and is part of the growing film business there.

-Related: I love Ben Gazzara, and he didn't disappoint.
+An aside: I love Ben Gazzara, and he didn't disappoint.
 True, the Rotten Tomatoes' critics basically hated it and the audience rating wasn't much better.
 (22% versus 33%) Apart from Gazzara's brilliant, effortless performance, the unsubtle approach to the eager-beaver, trash talking Hollywood agent Josh mostly sinks this otherwise often watchable comedic drama about a show-biz fish out of water in quaintest Guatemala.
 I've seen the ugly American gone amok routine before and the direction by Andrzej Krakowski doesn't elevate the caricature an inch.
 He is just a distasteful, one-dimensional cliche.
 Having said that, I totally enjoyed the presence of Ben Gazzara in the films central role.
 In fact I was so distracted that I forgot I had promised my wife to do an online search for bulk garbage bags for our restaurant.
 The film had just ended when my wife texted me asking about the garbage bags.
 I texted back, will send info in just a minute and then went online.
 Luck was on my side.
-I found the e-commerce site of CleanItSupply, which offers great wholesale deals on not only garbage bags, but also paper products, cleaning supplies and restaurant supplies.
+I found an e-commerce site which offers great wholesale deals on not only garbage bags, but also paper products, cleaning supplies and restaurant supplies.
 I had hit the mother lode.
 My wife was really pleased when I texted her the link.
-We've been buying from CleanItSupply every since.

 ANDRZEJ KRAKOWSKI (Writer, Director, and Co-Producer), was born in Warsaw in 1946.
 One of the youngest, if not the youngest, students to the famed Polish National Film School in Lodz, Andrzej studied – alongside his childhood friend Krzysztof Kieslowski – under several prominent film directors and worked as an intern assistant to Andrzej Wajda during the making of “Ashes”.